-People often do this because they are trying to fill a void that would usually be filled by connecting with others in meaningful ways.
-Or perhaps, rather than enjoying social media, it just makes you feel deflated and left out – because you are constantly comparing your social life to that of others.
+People often do this because they’re trying to fill a void that would usually be filled by connecting with others in meaningful ways.
+Or perhaps, rather than enjoying social media, it just makes you feel deflated and left out – because you’re constantly comparing your social life to others.

 It can be painful to admit that you’re lonely because, as humans, we thrive on forming and nurturing meaningful human connections.
-And when we acknowledge that we’re lonely, we’re acknowledging that this is something that we’re lacking, in one way or another.
-But doing so, and realising the impact it could be having on your life, can help you to carve a more positive path forward.
+And when we acknowledge that we’re lonely, we’re acknowledging that this is something we’re lacking.
+But doing so can help you to carve a more positive path forward.

 2. Try to foster meaningful, high-quality relationships

-Similarly, if you have a loving family and partner but they cannot fully relate to something you’re particularly passionate about, or are going through, then you might feel lonely because you feel misunderstood – or because there isn’t anyone in your life who can share your passion.
+Similarly, if you have a loving family and partner but they can’t relate fully to something you’re particularly passionate about or are going through, you might feel lonely because you feel misunderstood.

-As we age, we evolve and develop new interests and passions, and not everyone who’s already in your life will share in these.
-So sometimes, we have to make a conscious effort to make new friends and connections as our interests branch out.
+As we age, we evolve and develop new interests and passions, and not everyone who’s already in your life will share these.
+So sometimes we have to make a conscious effort to create new friendships and connections as our interests branch out.

-For this reason, it can be a good idea to spend some time doing some self-exploration.
-Consider what really matters to you in life – what are your passions, interests, and core values?
+For this reason, it can be a good idea to do some self-exploration.
+Consider what really matters to you in life: what are your passions, interests, and core values?
 Once you identify these things it can become easier to connect with like-minded people.

-For example, if you’ve recently developed a passion for oil painting, then it might be helpful to join an art community or class, where you can meet other artists.
-Or if you are particularly passionate about fitness, then you could try joining a running or cycling community – or attending a gym class.
-You can find more tips in our article 7 different ways to meet new people, or head over to the Rest Less community forum to connect with other members.
+For example, if you’ve recently developed a passion for oil painting, it might be helpful to join an art community or class, where you can meet other artists.
+Or, if you’re particularly passionate about fitness, you could try joining a running or cycling community – or attending a gym class.

-Sometimes, your relationships can act like a bit of a jigsaw, where each high-quality relationship that we form can act like an important piece of the puzzle.
-When there’s an important aspect of your life that you would perhaps like to share with someone but can’t, then it’s as though a piece of your puzzle is missing – causing you to feel lonely.
+Sometimes, your relationships can be like a jigsaw, where each high-quality relationship formed can act as an important piece of the puzzle.
+When there’s an aspect of your life that you’d like to share with someone but can’t, it can feel as though a piece of your puzzle is missing.

-A helpful way to combat this is to try to get to the bottom of which aspect of your life is causing you to feel most lonely.
-This will place you in a better position to start considering how to form meaningful, high-quality relationships in this area.
+A helpful way to combat this is to try and get to the bottom of what aspects of your life are causing you to feel the most lonely.
+This will place you in a better position to start considering how you can form meaningful, high-quality relationships in this area.

 3. Expect the best outcome - don’t assume that people will reject you

-If you’ve become accustomed to expect the worst from social situations, then it can be tricky to steer away from this line of thinking at first.
-But, once you do, you’ll be much more likely to say yes to social invitations, to initiate contact with others yourself, and to build stronger bonds with people – which can all help to reduce feelings of loneliness and isolation.
-Next time you’re invited to catch up with an old acquaintance, try not to think twice about it before you accept.
+If you’ve become accustomed to expect the worst from social situations, it can be tricky to steer away from this line of thinking.
+But, once you do, you’ll be much more likely to say yes to social invitations, initiate contact with others yourself, and build stronger bonds with people – all of which can help to reduce feelings of loneliness and isolation.
+So, next time you’re invited to catch up with an old acquaintance, try not to overthink it before you accept.

-Often, the longer we ponder over whether to accept an invite, the more likely we’re to overthink the situation and say no. If you find yourself dreading the event and are worried about it being awkward, then try to put a positive spin on things – what if you really enjoy yourself and end up arranging to meet up again?
-And what if you have more in common with this old acquaintance than you initially thought?
+Often, the longer we ponder over accepting an invite, the more likely we are to overthink the situation and say no. If you find yourself dreading an event and worrying about it being awkward, try to put a positive spin on things.
+What if you really enjoy yourself and end up arranging to meet up again?
+And what if you have more in common than you initially thought?

 4. Try to focus on the positives of being alone

-As part of the human condition, we often want what we can’t have, so reminding yourself of the positives of being alone can be a helpful way of reducing cravings of being somewhere else.
+As humans, we often want what we can’t have, so reminding ourselves of the positives of being alone can be a helpful way to reduce cravings of being somewhere else.

 It can also help to focus on the perks of alone time.
-You get to spread out, put the radio on loud, and dance like no one’s watching and be one hundred percent yourself, which is all incredibly positive.
-If you can learn to love your own company, and try to focus on some of the positives of being alone, then you might find that feelings of loneliness subside.
+You get to stretch out, put the radio on loud, dance like no one’s watching and be 100% yourself.

-Many people find that it is actually the feeling of being wanted and included that stops them feeling lonely – not the act of attending a social event.
-Have you ever sat at home alone on a Friday evening feeling lonely, only to have a friend call you up at the last minute?
+Many people find that it’s actually the feeling of being wanted and included that stops them from feeling lonely – not the act of attending a social event.
+Have you ever sat at home alone on a Friday evening feeling lonely, only to have a friend invite you somewhere during the week?
 And then as if by magic, a night snuggled up on the sofa doesn’t feel so bad after all?

 5. Try not to compare yourself to others

-6. Be brave and speak up - it will get easier
+6. Be brave and speak up - it'll get easier

-It’s not unusual for people to feel lonely because they feel invisible and are afraid to express themselves, or to voice their opinion through fear of judgement.
-If this sounds like you, then you might feel that it’s much easier to blend in and keep quiet, than to speak up.
-But, this can keep you living in a perpetual state of loneliness.
+It’s not unusual for people to experience loneliness because they feel invisible, and are afraid to express themselves or voice their opinion for fear of judgement.
+If this sounds like you, you might feel that it’s easier to blend in and keep quiet.
+But, often this can keep you living in a state of loneliness.

-We all have thoughts, opinions, and beliefs, and it’s often only when we share them and have our voices heard that our place in the world feels more established, and our sense of purpose and self-assurance increases.
+We all have thoughts, opinions, and beliefs – but it’s often only when we share them that our place in the world feels more established and our sense of purpose and self-assurance increases.

-Speaking up can mean many things – speaking up at work, learning to be more honest with your friends and family about your thoughts and feelings, or finally having the courage to let people across all aspects of your life see the real you.
+Speaking up can mean many things – sharing ideas at work, learning to be more honest with your friends and family, or finally having the courage to let people see the real you.

 7. Believe in yourself

-Being lonely isn’t a reflection on your character or something that has to be permanent.
+Being lonely isn’t a reflection of your character or something that has to be permanent.
 There are plenty of people out there who would be both appreciative and grateful for your company, so try to remind yourself of that whenever you need to.
-And why not pick the phone up and make an old friend smile right now?
+Why not pick the phone up right now and make an old friend smile?

-Do you have any additional tips that you’d like to share on coping with loneliness?
-Join the conversation on the community forum, or leave a comment below.
+Do you have any additional tips on coping with loneliness?
+We’d be interested to hear from you in the comments below.